aBraM-aBraM/ConwaysGameOfLifeEfficiency/README.md

  `= 8 * (n * n) * 0.500.. = n * n * 4.00.. = ~ 4 * n^2`

-The point of peak is when `4 * change_count = n * n`
+The point of peak is when `4 * change_count = n * n / 8`
-or `change_count = n*n/4`
+or `change_count = n*n/32`

 ## Result

-If the number of changed cells is more than a quarter of the entire grid just copy the entire grid, otherwise store data on each changed cell
+If the number of changed cells is more than a `1/32` of the entire grid just copy the entire grid, otherwise store data on each changed cell